 Enduro riding intentionally and unashamedly prioritises descending capability and speed.
 The terrain can resemble Downhill race tracks but there’s no uplift here.
 You have to pedal your way around.
 Enduro bikes are essentially longer travel (160+mm) Trail bikes with stronger parts.
 As a result they’re heavier than Trail bikes.
 Or the same weight and significantly more expensive.
 Enduro bikes are very much in vogue but you should be careful before you automatically head down this route.
 A couple of kilos may not sound much but it’s always there no matter what trail you’re on.
 If most of your riding is trail centres then an Enduro bike is going to be OTT and very probably slower than a Trail bike.
 One area where Enduro bikes are leading the way for all kinds of riding however is geometry.
 A cutting edge Enduro bike will have a riding position that bests both XC and Trail bikes for climbing, descending and contouring.
 Enduro bikes are at the forefront of mountain biking.
 A lightweight Enduro bike is an amazing thing.
 And amazingly expensive.

-Full suspension is still what most riders lust after, rightly or wrongly.
-What are the benefits of going full suspension?
+What are the benefits of going full-suspension?
 First and foremost, control.
-The comfort factor is much less important – which may surprise you but it’s true.
 Full suspension bikes track the ground better and as such offer greater traction.
-Full sussers are less skittish and sketchy to ride compared to hardtails.
-The fatigue and comfort benefits do exist but it’s the extra performance capability of full suspension that’s the main thing.
+Full-suspension bikes are more composed and not as sketchy to ride as hardtails.
+The fatigue and comfort benefits are also important, particularly over longer distances.
 Being less beaten up and less tired on longer rides is an added bonus of bounce.

-What are the drawbacks of full suspension?
+What are the drawbacks of full-suspension?
 They’re heavier than hardtails.
-They’re poorer specced (compared to hardtail of the same price).
-They have bearings and pivots that wear out and cost money.
+They usually have a lower component spec (compared to hardtail of the same price).
+They have bearings and pivots that will eventually wear out and cost money to replace/service.
 They can be mud traps.
 They can be difficult to clean properly.
-And if you don’t understand the basics of how to setup suspension then a full susser can ride really badly, inefficiently and sketchily.
+And if you don’t understand the basics of how to setup suspension, then a full-suspension bike can ride really badly, inefficiently and sketchily.